MapColonies/developer-portal/docs/getting-started/vector/services/query_service.md

     request=DescribeFeatureType
 ```

-The following GET request will list information about a specific feature type named namespace:featuretype, the response will be formated in application/json format
+The following GET request will list information about a specific feature type named `namespace:featuretype`, the response will be formatted in application/json format

 ```
 <WFS-VECTOR-SERVICE_URL>/wfs?